pandoracore/typhon-spec/README.md

 ### Unlocking transactions

 Let `ECDSA(*)` be a signature with some private key `*`.
-According to the notation from the previous sections, `x_i` is the private key that can be only discovered by the *hones majority* in case they can reach the agreement that the *commiter* (party `i`) had performed a Byzantine fault within the epoch time scope corresponding to the original *commitment transaction*. `P_i` is the public key of the committer revealed as a result of the *Apophis* protocol; `y` and `A` are the normal private and public keys of the committer.
+According to the notation from the previous sections, `x_a` is the private key that can be only discovered by the *hones majority* in case they can reach the agreement that the *commiter* (party `i`) had performed a Byzantine fault within the epoch time scope corresponding to the original *commitment transaction*. `T_a` is the public key of the committer revealed as a result of the *Apophis* protocol; `y` and `A` are the normal private and public keys of the committer.

-Once the `x_i` becomes revealed any participant of the honest majority can construct and publish *slashing transaction* spending UTXO from the *commitment transaction* to the output that can be used by slashing transaction originator.
-This transaction will containt the following `SigScript`: `<ECDSA(x_i)> <P_i>`.
+Once the `x_a` becomes revealed any participant of the honest majority can construct and publish *slashing transaction* spending UTXO from the *commitment transaction* to the output that can be used by slashing transaction originator.
+This transaction will containt the following `SigScript`: `<ECDSA(x_a)> <T_a>`.

 This script will become valid only after the CLTV time from the second branch of the *commitment transaction* will pass, so other participants of the *honest majority* have an opportunity to publish their versions with the same unlocking script, but spending the locked amount to different UTXOs, but with a higher miner fee.
 This will lead to the fee race, effectively resulting in Nash equilibrium when practically all of the locked amount is spent for the mining fee, i.e. the money will be transferred to the miner who will include the slashing transactions into the blockchain, guaranteeing fast and efficient slashing before the other CLTV lock will expire.
 This also keeps economic incentives of the honest majority intact: they win nothing by cooperating against other participants, so the Nash equilibrium for the sidechain consensus protocol is not distorted.